edom/work/edom.github.io/natkno.md

     - We might will never be 0% wrong.
         - But knowledge doesn't have to be 100% true in order to be useful.
 - Matter
+    - Define: *Mass* is the amount of matter.
-    - Define: The *mass* of a thing is the amount of matter in that thing.
+        - The *mass* of a thing is the amount of matter in that thing.
         - Tacit assumption: Things are made of a finite amount of matter.
             - Water is made of water matter.
             - Iron is made of iron matter.